Gary Marlowe: Life

-Marlowe began playing piano at four.
-He started as a professional musician in the 1980s, as a session keyboardist, and soon became a producer.
-He studied Composition for Film with the Academy Award winners Luis Bacalov and Nicola Piovani at the Accademia Musicale Chigiana in Siena, Italy.
-He is currently working in Bavaria and Berlin, also in Italy and Los Angeles.
+Crystal Pine Award winner Gary Marlowe began playing piano at four.
+He started as a professional musician in 1980s Berlin, as a composer and synthesizer specialist, and soon went on to become a No.1 hit songwriter and a Gold Record-winning music producer.
+He studied Composition for Film with the Oscar winners Luis Bacalov and Nicola Piovani at the Accademia Musicale Chigiana in Siena, Italy.